Lungarno Leonardo Fibonacci, 2

-The Giardino Scotto, also called Cittadella Nuova, was a former fortress in Pisa close to the riversides (Lungarno Fibonacci).
+The Scotto Garden, also called Cittadella Nuova, is a fortress located in Pisa in Lungarno Fibonacci.

-In 1785, the Sangallo Bastion was dismantled and a noble palace was built inside.
-In 1798, it became the property of Domenico Scotto, hence its current name.
+In 1785 the Bastione Sangallo was dismantled and in its place rose a noble palace that, in 1798, became the property of Domenico Scotto, from which today’s name.
 The rest of the fortress was transformed into a private garden by the architect Giovanni Caluri and donated to the Municipality of Pisa.

 The last renovation dates back to 2008 and recently has been completed the restoration of the bastion.

 Today the Scotto Garden, as well as a place of entertainment for families, students and tourists, hosts concerts, theater performances and outdoor cinema in the summer season.